diku-dk/futhark/docs/language-overview.rst

 Uniqueness Types
 ----------------

-While Futhark is uncomprosingly a pure functional language, it may occasionally prove useful to express certain algorithms in an imperative style.
+While Futhark is uncompromisingly a pure functional language, it may occasionally prove useful to express certain algorithms in an imperative style.
 Consider a function for computing the *n* first Fibonacci numbers::